tiepdotme/bodhinyana-group.github.io/_posts/2016-11-02-to-be-confirmed.markdown

 ---
 layout: post
-title: Theme to be confirmed
+title: Is there a best time to meditate?
 date: 2016-11-02 19:30:00
-leader: Simon
+leader: Pat
 ---